yuki-js/blockchain-spec/3-of-4-multisig-escrow.md

   - Platform Administrator
 4. Buyer deposits money, including the price and the blockchain fee and platform usage fee, into the multisignature address.
 5. Seller recognizes the deposit so he can send buyer merchandise.
-6. Buyer notifies the platform that he received merchandise.
+6. Buyer notifies the platform server that he received merchandise.
 7. Platform server creates and signs a transaction.
   * Signed with platform server's private key
-  * Outputs are the seller's address, a platform fee pool.
+  * Outputs(vout) are the seller's address, a platform fee pool.
 8. Buyer and seller sign the transaction.
 9. Broadcast the transaction.